-For a doctor who started his or her own practice prior to the marriage, this could mean the practice may be considered marital property and subject to division.
-Usually, an appraisal will be done to determine the value of the practice.
+For a doctor who started his or her own practice prior to the marriage, this could mean the practice counts as marital property and is subject to division.
+Usually, an appraisal determines the value of the practice.
 To avoid causing economic damage to the practice, the court may offset against the existing property value.
-For example, if the doctor’s medical practice is worth $300k, and the parties own a $300k home together, the non-doctor spouse will keep the house and the doctor will be entitled to keep the medical practice.
+For example, let’s say the doctor’s medical practice is worth $300k and the parties own a $300k home together.
+The non-doctor spouse will keep the house and the doctor will keep the medical practice.

 The situation may differ when both spouses are doctors and started their medical practice together.
 If this were the situation, the practice would most likely be divided equally.
 What about the rare chance that the spouses decide they can work with one another post-divorce?
 In that case, spouses may avoid division of the practice.
 As continuing to work together is usually not a viable option, however, (hence the divorce) one doctor will be required to buy out the portion considered marital property from the other spouse.

 Unless you are a sole practitioner, it is important to evaluate how your pending divorce may affect partners and staff.
 A divorce may affect your shares in your practice and your money flow; in return, this may affect your ability to pay your support staff.
 Although every situation is different, being proactive and discussing with a divorce attorney the possible repercussions your divorce may have on your practice is important.